bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-02-04-dolce-vita.md

 For me then, _La dolce vita_ is up there with _I vitelloni_ (1953) as _il maestro_’s most consummate performance.
 The two films have much in common: the blurring of actors’ and characters’ names; the theme of men who are lost and know it, but are too lazy, cynical or self-hating to do much about it; the _bella figura_ and modern attitudes that Italians still smarting from the war showed off in company, contrasted against the squalor, poverty and reactionary attitudes of their home and family lives; and above all, the loose, episodic structure.

 Fellini was not a fantasist but an uncompromising Latin realist.
 This, he suggests, is how life flows: between meetings with friends in bars and billiard saloons, small flirtations and deceptions, full of plans for tonight and tomorrow night but without the clean dramatic structure that allows for much in the way of turning points or tragedies.
-Big moments are constantly undermined in both films, robbed of their place in the sun: Olga’s departure with her lover in  _I vitelloni_ is only just caught by her brother Alberto as he rolls in drunk from a Carnevale party, having singularly failed to anticipate the event; in _La dolce vita_, the devastating drama of Marcello’s announcement to Steiner’s wife that her husband has killed himself and their two young children is turned into just another piece of media pornography by the flashes of the news photographers who have got there first – and, of course, by the fact that these photographers are friends of Marcello’s.
+Big moments are constantly undermined in both films, robbed of their place in the sun: Olga’s departure with her lover in
+_I vitelloni_ is only just caught by her brother Alberto as he rolls in drunk from a Carnevale party, having singularly failed to anticipate the event; in _La dolce vita_, the devastating drama of Marcello’s announcement to Steiner’s wife that her husband has killed himself and their two young children is turned into just another piece of media pornography by the flashes of the news photographers who have got there first – and, of course, by the fact that these photographers are friends of Marcello’s.
 He makes a living out of their carrion tactics.

 Bumping into his film-critic friend Renzo Renzi at Cinecittà halfway through the shoot, Fellini complained that he didn’t feel he’d achieved the necessary artistic detachment from his material, saying: ‘It’s like describing a fuck to someone while you’re doing it.’
 But this messiness is all a part of the film’s appeal.
 Co-screenwriters Tullio Pinelli and Ennio Flaiano (the latter one of the great unsung heroes of Italian cinema’s golden age) were working out as they went along how to detach a film’s structure from the usual Aristotelian dramatic arc and instead give it a more hybrid form – superficially like that of the newspapers that many of the stories recounted here were based on, but connected on a deeper level by a series of symbolic, thematic and moral resonances.
 Fellini, Pinelli and Flaiano were working towards film as fresco cycle rather than as narrative painting – an operation that would continue in debased form in the strand of Italian ‘magazine’ B movies popularised by _Mondo cane_ (1962), but which would also re-emerge (in more controlled, Aristotelian form) in contemporary multi-linear US dramas from _Magnolia_ to _Crash_.

 As for what _La dolce vita_ is really about, well, one answer could be: varieties of modern damnation and salvation.
 Perhaps this is why the film has played less well, or been partly misunderstood, outside Catholic countries.
 Pauline Kael famously lumped it together with _La notte_ and _Last Year in Marienbad_ in her _Massachusetts Review_ essay ‘The Come-Dressed-as-the-Sick-Soul-of-Europe Parties’.

 But Fellini’s film has none of the solemnity of those travelling companions.
 On one level it’s a savagely wry Dance of the Dead, a debased version of _Inferno_ in which Dante’s serious pilgrim is replaced by an ethically compromised chronicler who doesn’t so much observe and pity the damned as get into bed with them.
 Yet at the same time the film is imbued with the heady sense that an old, repressive order is changing.
 And we also feel that, however misguided and short-lived the protagonist’s attempts at redemption are, he might just one day find one that works and lasts.
 Or then again, he might not.
 Last time I watched the film, it suddenly struck me what this spirit of ‘hopeful farce’ reminded me of.
 It’s Chekhov, of course. _La dolce vita_ is one of the most truly Chekhovian films in the history of cinema.
+**

-**Lee Marshall, _Sight and Sound_, May 2010**
+Lee Marshall, _Sight and Sound_, May 2010**
-<br><br>
+<br><br

+<![endif]-->

 **LA DOLCE VITA**

 _Director:_ Federico Fellini
 _Production Companies:_ Riama Film, Cinecittà, Pathé Consortium Cinéma
 _Production Company:_ Gray Films *